 When there are frigid temperatures, the freeze-thaw cycle presents a unique challenge to sewer infrastructure.
 As the ground freezes, it expands, exerting pressure on buried pipes.
 Subsequent thawing can shift the soil, misaligning the pipes.
 Over multiple seasons, this repeated stress can cause cracks, breaks, or joint failures.
 Insulating sewer lines, burying them below the frost line, or using flexible materials can offer some resilience against these challenges.

-At TR Miller Heating, Cooling & Plumbing in Plainfield, IL, we provide toilet repairs, drain cleaning, and repairs for leaking pipes for your home in the area.
+At TR Miller Heating, Cooling, Plumbing & Electrical in Plainfield, IL, we provide toilet repairs, drain cleaning, and repairs for leaking pipes for your home in the area.
 Our friendly team also provides AC repair, ductless mini-splits, and heating services for homes in the region.
-Contact TR Miller Heating, Cooling & Plumbing for more information today!
+Contact TR Miller Heating, Cooling, Plumbing & Electrical for more information today!